camilosm/nondeterministic-pushdown-automaton/README.md

-# Non deterministic pushdown automaton
+# Nondeterministic pushdown automaton

-This program receives a non deterministic pushdown automaton especified in a JSON file and a word, and checks if the word is recognized by the automaton.
+This program reads a nondeterministic pushdown automaton especified in a JSON file, and receives a word as input, then checks if the word is recognized by the automaton.

 ## Format of the automaton file